 A comprehensive evaluation at our offices always begins with a parent or adult interview.
 At this interview, we discuss the presenting difficulties, the past history and what interventions have been attempted so far.
 We generally ask parents to complete behavioral questionnaires.

 The testing schedule can depend on the complexity of the clinical questions that need to be answered (and the amount of testing required).
-A typical evaluation would consist of two 2½ hour sessions.
+A typical evaluation would consist of one 3 to 4 hour session.

 There is a feedback session to go over the report and this usually takes place about two weeks after the final testing appointment.

 Our evaluations are flexible so the assessment focus can be determined by the referral questions.
 There are ten possible areas:

 - organization/planning skills